 - Under Password and security info, tap or click Edit security info.

 - Follow the instructions to add or change your security info, such as:

 - Additional PCs that you recognize and trust

 - A security question and answer that a stranger or hacker wouldn’t know

 4. When you’re finished, tap or click OK

 Though we are often confident that we will never forget the password or nothing will happen to our account; it is advisable to add the security information as soon as you sign up for the Microsoft account.
 You can also enable the 2-step verification if you wish.
 A 2-step verification means that Microsoft will ask you for two pieces of information anytime you access your account.

-Internet Explorer 10 is the latest version and is the default browser on Windows 8.
-We use IE 10 for multiple activities like shopping, socializing, sharing our information and photos, studying and also working.
+Internet Explorer is the default browser on Windows 8.
+We use IE for multiple activities like shopping, socializing, sharing our information and photos, studying and also working.
 When doing these activities, our personal information might get exposed to public.
 We are generally uncomfortable while sharing our personal information to strangers; but we often don’t pay serious attention to it on the Internet.
 It’s recommended that we safe-guard our information from any misuse.

 With IE 10, it’s easy to protect your privacy.
 There are a few simple things you can do that will keep your PC and your information more protected.

 Browse InPrivate: InPrivate is a security mode embedded with IE10.
 Your search history is saved by the browsers to help improve your experience.
 When you use an InPrivate tab, you can browse like you normally do, but sensitive information such as search history, passwords, and webpage history is deleted when you close the tab.
 Open a new InPrivate tab by tapping or clicking the Tab tools button , and then tapping or clicking New InPrivate tab.